Aviad98/MyRecipesApp/README.md

 License

-This app is developed and maintained by [Your Name].
+This app is developed and maintained by Aviad Sabag.
 There are no external dependencies or licenses.

 Contributing